FrancescJR/another-example-challenge/README.md

 * Docker.
 * PHP composer (Check dockerfile on how to install)

 ### Usage

-Execute `composer start` at the root of the project.
+Execute `composer install` and then `composer start` at the root of the project.
 Make sure you don't have anything already listening on port 8000.

+To stop it execute `composer stop`. `Composer destroy` to remove all the docker images.

+To execute tests do `bin/phpunit` or `composer tests` if the images are running.

 #### Create subject